UtsabKafle/fitness/README.md

 # fitness

-Most disgusting app to track your workout, on a F*in laptop.
+Most disgusting app to track your workout, on a laptop in the browser.

 have special features to:
     - track your reps done, on specific dates